-EyeTV Mobile review
+EyeTV Mobile full review

 Elgato’s EyeTV Mobile offers viewers a way to watch Freeview, without the need to stream content via the internet or rely on dedicated iOS apps.
 TVCatchup, BBC iPlayer and the like are useful options, but Elgato’s latest TV tuner adds the ability to record favourite shows onto your iPad for viewing when no internet or TV reception is available.